porn-records/Porn-Records/README.md

 You should [contribute][CONTRIBUTING] to this list because it does matter for those who have to block this kind of content.

-Let's compare our work against Cloudflares <https://cloudflare-dns.com/family/>
+Let's compare our work against Cloudflare's <https://cloudflare-dns.com/family/>
-so called adult filter running on `1.1.1.3`
+so-called adult filter running on `1.1.1.3`

 ![Cloudflare-dns adult filtering](https://archive.mypdns.org/file/data/lethgvoookfqugdffqjk/PHID-FILE-fsnlpmklbe5rnalbjlip/preview-image.png)